Anatomy of a Threatening Email

 The password in the subject line is indeed a real password I used… about 8 years ago!
 Someone who had my information got hacked; that information was stolen and then placed on the dark web for sale (or maybe for free, but probably not).
 This is a HUGE reason why you should change ALL your passwords every few months.
 Making your passwords lengthy and difficult is super important!
 But in this case, even if it was both of those things, it would still get leaked.
 Long or short, the hackers, or people on the dark web would still have it.
 You have to change them regularly!

 Maintaining a different password for every account you have is difficult.
 I used to keep a spreadsheet of everything and it just got out of control.
-After a lot of reading, talking with others and general research, I finally started using a password manager about 5 or 6 years ago.
+After a lot of reading, talking with others and general research, I finally started using a password manager about 6 or 7 years ago.
 And I have never looked back.
 I use LastPass but there are several out there now.
-1Password is considered one of the best and most secure.
-I think Microsoft now offers one.
+1Password is popular as is BitWarden.